madilraza/rai-auto-converter-chrome-extension/README.md

 | -0.00041| 3 | >-0.001 RAI | -0.000 RAI |

 ### Amounts and symbols in different nodes
-It detects amount and and symbol in different nodes.
+It detects amount and symbol in different nodes.
 This includes:
 * Amount and symbol at same level
 * Amount at a higher level than symbol
 * Amount at a lower level than symbol